IDjinn/Discord.js-Collector/README.md

 Library to easily create message collector, reactions collector and reactions role on discord.js v12, with customization ways.

+Author Note: This library has no longer support, i will not maintenance this anymore, sorry for who use and like this project.
+I recommend each you re-do with your own code or migrate to another library who will keep supporting discord.js updates

+Thank you for using discord.js-collector! ❤

 ---

 ## Sumary